 Target validation studies (ex vivo and in small animal studies) have revealed our target to operate independently and upstream of known immune checkpoint regulators.
 This opens novel opportunity for treatment of indications with currently limited therapeutic avenues.

 Additionally, we maintain ongoing partnerships with clinicians working with patients who have naturally occurring genetic deletions of our target.
 This affords us the opportunity to derisk our target in a preclinical setting.

 Anti-CD40L antagonists, re-engineered for safety and efficacy.

-Anti-CD40L antibody SAR441344 is in a Phase 1 clinical trial for multiple sclerosis in collaboration with Sanofi.
+Anti-CD40L antibody SAR441344 is in Phase 2 clinical trials for Multiple Sclerosis, Primary Sjögren’s Syndrome, and Systemic Lupus Erythematosus in collaboration with Sanofi.

 Anti-CD40L was partnered with Sanofi in January, 2017.
 CD40L (CD154) is a highly validated, superlative therapeutic target in autoimmunity and graft rejection.
 Dr. Noelle, who discovered CD40L, has re-engineered antagonist antibodies to avoid thromboembolic concerns while maintaining efficacy.
 Non-GLP studies in non-human primates have shown that our engineering produced a safe and potent compound.

 Anti-VISTA, a negative checkpoint regulator antagonist for the treatment of cancer, is a clinical stage program.